-Everton and Luton in talks with free agent Young
+Young to have Everton medical after agreeing deal

 Last updated on .From the section Everton

-Everton and newly promoted Premier League side Luton Town have been in talks to sign free agent Ashley Young after the full-back left Aston Villa.
+Free agent Ashley Young has agreed to join Everton and is scheduled to have a medical on Tuesday after leaving Aston Villa this summer.

-The 38-year-old's contract at Villa Park expired this summer and BBC Sport understands there is also interest from Saudi Arabia for the ex-England player.
+Young's contract at Villa Park expired and BBC Sport understands he held talks with Luton, while there was also interest from Saudi Arabia.

-Young won the Premier League and FA Cup with Manchester United, as well as the Serie A title with Inter Milan.
+Young, 38, won the Premier League and FA Cup with Manchester United, as well as the Serie A title with Inter Milan.

-Everton escaped relegation last season and are yet to make a summer signing.
+Winger-turned-defender Young won the Europa League and League Cup with United and earned 39 England caps, playing in the 2018 World Cup semi-final defeat by Croatia.

-On Monday, Sean Dyche's Toffees travelled to Switzerland for a five-day training camp in the Alps where they will face second division side Stade Nyonnais on Friday.
+Young has played over 700 career games for club and country, including 32 appearances for Villa last season, and will provide experience to an Everton side that has narrowly escaped relegation the last two seasons.

-Meanwhile Luton, who are set to embark on their first season in the Premier League, have brought in winger Chiedozie Ogbene from Rotherham and Barnsley defender Mads Andersen.
+On Monday, the Toffees travelled to Switzerland for a five-day training camp in the Alps where they will face second-division side Stade Nyonnais on Friday.

 - Our coverage of Everton is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment